Lil Shine: 2024 Indictment for buying and selling of promethazine and codeine

-In December 2024, Johnson and two others were federally charged with conspiracy to acquire and obtain controlled substances by fraud, 11 counts of wire fraud, and 4 counts of aggravated identity theft after they were accused of hacking the Drug Enforcement Administration's practitioners and physicians system from December 2022 to August 2023 to steal information from physicians to buy large amounts of promethazine and codeine with the intention to sell them.
-Johnson claimed that he was innocent.
+On November 26, 2024 Johnson and two others were federally charged with conspiracy to acquire and obtain controlled substances by fraud and attempt to acquire and obtain controlled substances by fraud after they were accused of hacking the Drug Enforcement Administration's practitioners and physicians system from December 2022 to August 2023 using stolen personal data from physicians to buy large amounts of promethazine and codeine with the intention to sell them.
+Johnson was additionally charged with 11 counts of wire fraud, 3 counts of accessing a protected computer in furtherance of fraud, and 4 counts of aggravated identity theft, which were not charged against his two co-defendants due to his alleged role in obtaining physicians' personal information, using it to access and change information on DEA systems, and buying said drugs under the physicians' names as part of the scheme.